hpfem/hermes/doc/src/installation/win-msvc.rst

     - dependencies\\bin: Binary modules (\*.dll) of dependency libraries.
 Be sure to include a directory 'dependecies\\bin' into 'PATH' environment variable.

-  - Python(2.7.1)
+  - Python(2.6.5)

-    - Download Python source code from http://www.python.org/ftp/python/2.7/Python-2.7.tar.bz2 and unpack it.
+    - Download Python source code from http://www.python.org/ftp/python/2.6.5/Python-2.6.5.tar.bz2 and unpack it.
-	- Navigate to Python-2.7\PC\VS8.0\, you will find a MSVC 8.0 sln file pcbuild.sln.
+    - Navigate to Python-2.6.5\PC\VS8.0\, you will find a MSVC 8.0 sln file pcbuild.sln.
     - Open it using your version of MSVC (newer versions will automatically convert the solution file).
-    - Now build the solution and from the same directory copy python27_d.dll to dependencies\\bin, python27_d.lib to dependencies\\lib.
+    - Now build the solution and from the same directory copy python26_d.lib to dependencies\\lib.
-	- Copy Python.h from Python-2.7\Include\ to dependencies\\include.
+    - Copy Python.h from Python-2.6.5\Include\ to dependencies\\include.
+This is for the Python library.
-	- Add the path Python-2.7\PC\VS8.0\ to your system path
+    - Download Python MSI installer http://www.python.org/ftp/python/2.6.5/python-2.6.5.msi ( http://www.python.org/ftp/python/2.6.5/python-2.6.5.amd64.msi for AMD64)
+    - Install Python.
     - Open a command prompt, execute python, and you will see something like::

           python.exe
-          Python 2.7 (r27:82500, Jan 20 2011, 18:55:31) [MSC v.1600 32 bit (Intel)] on win32
+          Python 2.6.5 (r27:82500, Jan 20 2011, 18:55:31) [MSC v.1600 32 bit (Intel)] on win32
 		  >>>